 And the good news is, it’s not that difficult to do!
 In this post, I’ll walk you through a process of identifying what keywords and topics correspond with your target audience’s buying cycle.
+Let's get started.

 The Relationship Between Buyers and Keywords

 Every person using a search engine for products to buy or services to hire goes through what marketers call the buying cycle – a process of discovery, evaluation, and selection.
+In order to have a well-founded marketing strategy, you need to be familiar with this buying cycle.

 Although the number of steps in the process may vary depending on the person, the product, or the service, in general, we identify five key stages of the buying cycle: